isomerpages/scdf-ebsc/_managing-operational-stress/Operational Stress.md

 description: ""
 ---
 ### Stress
+There are different types of stress.
 While many of us may associate stress with something negative, stress is **not** always a bad thing.
-Stress can be a good thing, and we need a good amount of stress to grow.
+Stress can be good, and we need a good amount of stress to grow.
 This form of stress is called eustress.
 ![](/images/stress%20curve%20(larger).png)

 ### What is Eustress?